-Task Steps Additional Details Create a new rule 1.
+Task Step os Additional Details Create a new rule 1.
 Click Add > Create New.
 2. Fill in the following fields: Name: Specify a unique name for the rule.
 The name must be different than any other rule.
-For information about valid characters, see Naming Conventions in ZENworks Contro Center.
+For information about valid characters, see Naming Conventions in ZENworks Control Center.
 Description: This information is optional.
 You can provide text that helps identify the purpose, membership, creator, or owner of the rule.
-1 Default Behavior: Select one of the following behaviors: 5 Stateful: All unsolicited inbound network traffic is blocked.
-All outbound network traffic is allowed. ı Open: All inbound and outbound network traffic is allowed Closed: All inbound and outbound network traffic is blocked Port/Protocol Types: Specify the ports and protocols to add to the rule.
+Default Behavior: Select one of the following behaviors: Stateful: All unsolicited inbound network traffic is blocked.
+All outbound network traffic is allowed.
+Open: All inbound and outbound network traffic is allowed Closed: All inbound and outbound network traffic is blocked Port/Protocol Types: Specify the ports and protocols to add to the rule.
 To do so, click New, select the port type (TCP, UDP, or TCP/UDP) or the protocol type (Ether or IP).
 For TCP, UDP, and TCP/UDP, specify the starting and ending ports, then click OK to add the port to the rule.
 For Ether and IP, specify the starting and ending ether type or protocol type, then click OK to add the protocol to the rule.
-If you want to define a single port or protoco rather than a range, enter only a starting number.
-I Define Another Rule: Select this option to create another port/protocol rule after you finish with this one.
+If you want to define a single port or protocol rather than a range, enter only a starting number.
+Define Another Rule: Select this option to create another port/protocol rule after you finish with this one.
 3. Click OK to save the rule.
 Copy an existing rule 1.
 Click Add > Copy Existing.
-All rules included in the other from another policy Select the Firewall policies whose lists you want to copy.
+All rules included in the other from another policy 2.
+Select the Firewall policies whose lists you want to copy.
 Firewall policies are copied.
 If necessary, you can edit the copied rules after they are 3.
 Click OK. added to the list.

-Task Steps Additional Details

 Import a rule from a 1.
 Click Add > Import.
-All rules included in the export

-policy export file 2.
-Click 🔍 to display the Select File dialog box. file are imported.
-If necessary, you can edit the imported rules

-3. Click Browse, select the expo

-4. Click OK to add the rules to t he list.
+All rules included in the export policy export file 2.
+Click (to display the Select File dialog box. file are imported.
+If necessary, you can edit the imported rules Click Browse, select the export file, then click \mathbf{OK} . after they are added to the list.
+4. Click OK to add the rules to the list.
 For information about exporting rules, see Export a rule.

+Task Steps Additional Details

-Enable or disable a rule 1.
-Locate the rule in the list When you add a rule it is
+Enable or disable a rule Locate the rule in the list When you add a rule it is

-2. In the Enabled column, select to enable the rule. disable a rule to save it in the
+In the Enabled column, select the check to to enable the rule. enabled by default.
+You can disable a rule to save it in the policy but no longer apply it.

 or policy but no longer apply it.

-Deselect the check box to dis able the rule.
+Deselect the check box to disable the rule ·.

 Edit a rule 1.
 Click the rule name.

 2. Modify the fields as desired.

 3. Click OK.

-Rename a rule Select the check box next to then click Edit > Rename. the rule name,
+Rename a rule Select the check box next to the rule name then click Edit > Rename. e,

 2. Modify the name as desired.

 3. Click OK.

 Export a rule 1.
-Select the check box next to the rule name.
+Select the check box next to the rule name e.

 You can select multiple rules to export.

 2. Click Edit > Export.

 3. Save the file.

-The default name given to the sharedComponents.xml. the name if desired.
-Do not cextension.
-You can change
+The default name given to the file is sharedComponents.xml.
+You can chang the name if desired.
+Do not change the .x extension.

-Delete a rule Select the check box next to then click Delete . the rule name,
+Delete a rule Select the check box next to the rule nam then click Delete. e,

 2. Click OK to confirm deletion of the rule.